VVS Diamonds: Let’s Get Practical

 VVS Diamonds: Real World Information

 A VVS diamond will not sparkle better than a diamond with lower clarity.
-A diamond’s observable brightness, fire, sparkle and contrast are all attributable to its cut-quality.
+A diamond’s observable brightness, fire, sparkle, and contrast are all attributable to its cut quality.
 A diamond’s optical properties are not influenced by inclusions and blemishes, except in the very lowest grading category Included: (I1-I2-I3): Those three grades are reserved specifically for diamonds with inclusions numerous or severe enough to impact light transmission and/or durability.

-All VVS diamonds, when paired with D,E or F color and a top cut grade, are considered to be collection quality.
-Such diamonds, with the purest natural color and clarity grades, have typically held their value best over time and have special status in the eyes of many diamond professionals, collectors, enthusiasts, and auction houses.
+All VVS diamonds, when paired with D,E, or F color and a top cut grade, are considered to be collection quality.
+Such diamonds, with the purest natural color and clarity grades, have typically held their value best over time and have a special status in the eyes of many diamond professionals, collectors, enthusiasts, and auction houses.